Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 A paranoid mathematician searches for a key number that will unlock the universal patterns found in nature.

-** All 79, Fans 84, Me 94 = 90.
-In genre criticism, "slipstream" is a beautifully useful term for narratives that refuse to be nailed down to a single reading.
-Pi is quintessentially so, the options being sf, surrealism, and realism with hallucinations.
-The sf side is strengthened by Sol, one of the best mentor characters in sf films.
-If it is one.
+All 79, Fans 84, Me 94 = 90.
+Pi is quintessentially "slipstream "(see the intro), the options being sf, surrealism, and realism with hallucinations.
+The sf side is strengthened by the character Sol, whose speculations on consciousness are well-informed.
 Aronofsky went on to do ... well, you know.

 R | 141 min | Drama, Fantasy, Romance